umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Customize-Your-Theme/index.md

 ### Picking the colors and text of the theme

-First what we will need to do is click the green button that looks like a paintbrush, then the theme editor will show up.
+First what we will need to do, is click the green button that looks like a paintbrush - then the theme editor will show up.
 The theme we will be setting up will be a watermelon theme, and it will look like this:

 ![watermelon theme](images/theme.gif)